 Another Idea: Get Paid to Open a Checking Account

-- Just bring your bonus coupon to any Chase branch to take advantage of this offer.
-It expires on 1/18/18, so you’ll need to complete the application before then.
+- This coupon expires on April 16, 2018, so you’ll need to complete the application at a brick-and-mortar location before then.

 - Get a $150 bonus when you open a new Chase Savings(SM) account, deposit a total of $10,000 or more in new money within 10 days, and maintain a $10,000 balance for 90 days.
 You’re not required to open the savings account to earn the $200 Chase checking bonus.

 Earn $300 when you open a new Premier Checking Account at TD Bank.

 - Visit this TD Checking® page and enter your city and state.
 (Note: This account is not available in every state.)

 - Click the orange “open account” button and follow the instructions to open a TD Premier CheckingSM.